ZackNay/Binary-Classification-with-a-Bank-Dataset/README.md

 ## Summary

 This solution achieves competitive performance primarily through exhaustive hyperparameter optimization rather than feature engineering.
 Since I joined the competition only 5 days before the submission deadline, I prioritized tuning the LightGBM configuration, running over 10,000 Optuna trials with rigorous cross-validation.
 This process yielded a robust GBDT model capable of effectively handling the dataset’s class imbalance and categorical features without additional preprocessing.
-Although resource constraints forced me to stop training early, the approach still resulted in an okay final standing of /.
+Although resource constraints forced me to stop training early, the approach still resulted in an okay final standing of 805/3367, placing me in the top 25%.

 ## Approach